 The first inequality of~\eqref{eqn::boundary_length_deviations} thus follows by possibly increasing the value of $c_0$.

-We will prove the second inequality of~\eqref{eqn::boundary_length_deviations} using again the aforementioned time-reversal result for CSBPs.
-Namely, it suffices to show that there exist constants $c_2,c_3 > 0$ such that the probability that there is an interval of length at most $r$ in which $Y$ starts at $r^2 t$ and then exits at $0$ is at most $c_2 e^{-c_3 t}$.
+We will now prove the second inequality of~\eqref{eqn::boundary_length_deviations}.
+It suffices to show that there exist constants $c_2,c_3 > 0$ such that the probability that there is an interval of length at most $r$ in which $Y$ starts at $r^2 t$ and then exits at $0$ is at most $c_2 e^{-c_3 t}$.
 By scaling, it suffices to show that there exist constants $c_2,c_3 > 0$ such that the probability of the event $E$ that there is an interval of length at most $t^{-1/2}$ in which $Y$ starts at $1$ and then exits at $0$ is at most $c_2 e^{- c_3 t}$.
 To show that this is the case we assume that we have defined stopping times $\sigma_k,\tau_k$ and $N$ as in our proof of the first inequality of~\eqref{eqn::boundary_length_deviations}.
 Note that (recall~\eqref{eqn::csbp_def} and~\eqref{eqn::csbp_u_form})

 Evaluating~\eqref{eqn::csbp_hitting} at $x = 1$ and $v = t^{-1/2}$ implies that there exist constants $c_2,c_3 > 0$ such that $\p[ \sigma_k - \tau_k \leq t^{-1/2} \giv N \geq k] \leq c_2 e^{- c_3 t}$.
 Thus the second inequality in~\eqref{eqn::boundary_length_deviations} follows the calculation in~\eqref{eqn::boundary_length_deviations_final_bound} used to complete the proof of the first inequality of~\eqref{eqn::boundary_length_deviations}. \end{proof}